 Here’s a look at the AVERAGE sale price for houses (single family homes) since 2016.
-Imagine that the “average” home has gained $1 million in value in just 6 years.
+Imagine that the “average” home has gained almost $1 million in value in just 6 years!

 And the condominium and townhouse report for Santa Clara County

-While a little less white hot than the single family home market, the condo and townhouse market is also experiencing a brisk seller’s market for most homes.
+While it had only half the sales of the single family home market, the condo and townhouse market is also experiencing similar trends.

 Keep reading for updates on the San Mateo and Santa Cruz county markets.